finmango/mango-bites/README.md

-# MANGO X IRA BATTLE CALCULATOR
+# MANGO X MANGO BITES
 MANGO BITES, by FinMango.
 Will be @ https://finmango.github.io/mango-bites

 ### Building the website